Kilvey Hill

-Kilvey Hill (Welsh: Mynydd Cilfái or Y Bigwrn) is a hill in South Wales, to the east of Swansea.
-Kilvey Hill is 193 m high and is classed as a Sub Marilyn.
-The top of Kilvey Hill enjoys panoramic views of Swansea city centre, Swansea Docks, Swansea Bay, the Lower Swansea Valley, Bon-y-maen, Neath and Port Talbot.
-Cilfái was a commote of Gower.
+Kilvey Hill is a hill in the St. Thomas area of Swansea.
+It is 193 m high and is classed as a Sub Marilyn.
+The top of Kilvey Hill enjoys panoramic views of Swansea city centre, Swansea Docks, Swansea Bay, ad the Lower Swansea Valley.
 The historic name of the hill in Welsh is Y Bigwrn, with its summit known as Pen y Bigwrn.
-Currently, however, it is generally known in Welsh as Mynydd Cilfái, a translation of the English name.
+Currently, however, it is generally known as Mynydd Cilfái.

 There are a number of residential areas dotted around the base of the hill.
 To the north are Bon-y-maen and Pentrechwyth.
 To the south are Dan-y-graig, Port Tennant and St. Thomas.
 At the top of the hill is the TV and radio transmitter station and a telecommunications mast.
 The central belt of the hill consists of woodland and open grassland, which forms part of the Kilvey Community Woodland.
 The hill is used to host a number of mountain biking events.

 Access to the top of the hill by motor vehicles is only via a steep concrete road that leads up to the summit from the village of Bon-y-maen.